Cricut machines for absolute beginners

 Which Cricut Machine should I buy?

-There are currently 3 different types of Cricut Machines and accessories available to buy (you can find them all available at www.craftstash.co.uk), they offer different features with the more expensive Cricut Maker being able to cut more materials than the Cricut Explore Air 2 and offer more flexibility (hence the higher price) The newer Cricut Joy is a great option for smaller projects, especially if you have limited space.
+There are currently 3 different types of Cricut Machines and accessories available to buy (you can find them all available at www.craftstash.co.uk) and they each offer different features with the more expensive Cricut Maker being able to cut more materials than the Cricut Explore Air 2 and offer more flexibility (hence the higher price).
+The Cricut Joy is a great option for smaller projects, especially if you have limited space.
 Don't underestimate the little Cricut Joy, it does still offer some fantastic features!
 Watch a full video tutorial on the Cricut Joy here - Cricut Joy Tutorial.
 See the comparison chart below.

 Older machines may not be compatible with the current version of Design Space, so do your homework if you are buying second hand.